lgrahl/saltyrtc-meta/Task-WebSocket.md

 * The message MUST be a `Map`
 * The message MUST contain a *type* key with a string value
-* The type MUST NOT be 'application' or 'close'
+* The type SHALL NOT be 'application' or 'close'

 Example: